alex-voodoo/audax-tracker/README.md

 Returned data:

+- `event` is a dictionary with the following fields:
+  - `name` is a dictionary where keys are language codes and values are names of the event in that language
+  - `start` is the date and time of the start (when the participants are allowed to the distance)
+  - `finish` is the date and time of the finish (when the finish control closes)
 - `controls` is a dictionary where keys are control IDs and values are control descriptions.
 Each control description is a dictionary that has the following fields:
+  - `name` is a dictionary where keys are language codes and values are names of the control in that language
   - `distance` is the distance to the control from the start
   - `finish` is a boolean that indicates whether this control is the finish one
-  - `name` is a dictionary where keys are language codes and values are names of the control in that language
 - `participants` is a dictionary where keys are frame plate numbers and values are full names of participants.

 Sample response:
 ```
 {
+    'success': True,
+    'event': {
+        'name': {
+          'en': 'Chuysky Trakt 2025',
+          'ru': 'Чуйский Тракт 2025'
+        },
+        'start': '2025-07-04T02:00:00+00:00',
+        'finish': '2025-07-07T20:14:00+00:00'
+    },
     'controls': {
         '1': {
-            'distance': 0,
             'name': {
                 'en': 'Novosibirsk',
                 'ru': 'Новосибирск'
             },
+            'distance': 0,
             'finish': False
         },
         '6': {
-            'distance': 100,
             'name': {
                 'en': 'Toguchin',
                 'ru': 'Тогучин'
             },
+            'distance': 100,
             'finish': False
         },
         '7': {
-            'distance': 200,
             'name': {
                 'en': 'Novosibirsk',
                 'ru': 'Новосибирск'
             },
+            'distance': 200,
             'finish': True
         }
     },